Alex Smith wins NFL’s comeback player award; Chase Young is defensive rookie of the year

 “And that was a great place to start,” Del Rio told The Washington Post this past week.
 “When young players that are taken high come in with that mentality, they’re easily accepted in the locker room.
 Guys respect that.
 It was such a good foundation for him to set, to come in the right way, so he got off on the right foot.”

 The honor for Young could become one of many in his career.
 The honor for Smith joins a large collection of accolades earned in his 16 years in the NFL.
-But Saturday night, as Young enjoys his first NFL offseason and Smith mulls his future, their awards were an acknowledgment of how far both had come — and perhaps how far their team can go.
+But on Saturday night, as Young enjoys his first NFL offseason and Smith mulls his future, their awards were an acknowledgment of how far both had come — and perhaps how far their team can go.